rlaboiss/center-on-new-viewbox/README.md

 ## Installation

-Copy the files `set-a4-viewport.inx` and `set-a4-viewport.py` the Inkscape's `extensions/` directory.
-In Linux systems, you can use the provided `Makefile` to install te file in the user's extensions directory:
+Copy the files `set-a4-viewport.inx` and `set-a4-viewport.py` into the Inkscape's `extensions/` directory.
+In Linux systems, you can use the provided `Makefile` to install the files in the user's extensions
+directory:

 ```sh
 $ make install